-Heather Campbell has taught piano for over 30 years and incorporates her extensive knowledge of Alexander Technique in her piano instruction.
+Heather Campbell has taught piano for over 30 years and incorporates her extensive knowledge of the Alexander Technique in her piano instruction.
 Everything that a student does physically at the piano will affect the quality of playing and therefore she pays close attention to the student’s physical presence at the keyboard.
-She is currently writing a comprehensive book on Alexander Technique at the piano, entitled, "Freedom at the Piano"
+She is currently writing a comprehensive book on Alexander Technique at the piano, entitled, "Freedom and Flow: The Pianist's Guide to Alexander Technique".

 Heather will challenge students when they are playing on “auto pilot” - when they have allowed their muscular memory of the music to take over without their minds being fully engaged.
 She encourages students to carefully listen to what they are producing because too frequently, students will be so focused on getting through the technical difficulties of the music, that they forget to listen and adjust their playing based on what they hear.